wthrowe/rfcs/text/0000-osstring-string-interface.md

 # Drawbacks

-This is a somewhat unusual string interface in that much of the functionality either accepts or returns a different type of string than the one the interface is designed to work with (`str` instead of the probably expected `OsStr`).
+This is a somewhat unusual string interface in that many of the functions only accepts UTF-8 encoded data, while the type can encode more general strings.
+Unfortunately, in many cases it is not possible to generalize the interface to accept non-UTF-8 data.

-# Alternatives

-## Interfaces without `str`

-Versions of the pattern-accepting functions that use a variant adapted ton `&OsStr`s seem more natural, but in at least some of the cases it is not possible to implement such an interface.
 For example, on Windows, the following should hold using a hypothetical `split(&self, &OsStr) -> Split`: